-Corey Basch, EdD, MPH, CHES, Professor
+Corey H. Basch, EdD, MPH, CHES, Professor and Department Chairperson

-Dr. Basch holds master's degrees in nutrition education, communication and education, and cognition and learning as well as a doctorate focusing on health and humanities all from Columbia University.
+Dr. Basch (she/her) holds master's degrees in nutrition education, communication and education, and cognition and learning as well as a doctorate focusing on health and humanities all from Columbia University's Teachers College.
 In addition, she holds a master's degree in public health from the University of Massachusetts- Amherst.
-Dr. Basch completed postdoctoral training in the Department of Epidemiology at Columbia University with a specialization in cancer-related population science.
-Dr. Basch teaches Health Research Methods I and II, Concepts and Issues of Aging, Health Communication Methods, Popular Literature in Public Health, and Healthy U.
+Dr. Basch completed postdoctoral training in the Department of Epidemiology at Columbia University's Mailman School of Public Health with a specialization in cancer-related population science.
+Dr. Basch teaches Health Research Methods I and II, Concepts and Issues of Aging, Health Communication Methods, Popular Literature in Public Health, Health Informatics, Healthy U, and the Internship course in Public Health Education.

-Lama Chaddad, MD, MPH, Assistant Professor
+Yen-Tyng Chen, PhD, MS, Assistant Professor